humhub/translation/README.md

 HumHub - Translation Module
 ===========================

-Integrates a simple translation editor into admin area.
+This module is used by the HumHub community to maintain the translations of the HumHub core and marketplace modules.

-**This module is under development yet - do not use on production systems!**
+**This module is not intended for use in HumHub instances!**

 Installation:
 ------------